 2. It’s Safe (And Beneficial) to Swallow

-Although most toothpastes formulated for dogs can be safely swallowed in small amounts, coconut oil is actually healthy for your dog if he eats some while you brush his teeth.
+Although most toothpaste formulated for dogs can be safely swallowed in small amounts, coconut oil is actually healthy for your dog if he eats some while you brush his teeth.

-Ingesting coconut oil not only helps nourish your dog’s skin and coat, but it may also aid digestion, reduce joints inflammation, and boost the immune system.
+Ingesting coconut oil not only helps nourish your dog’s skin and coat, but may also aid digestion, reduce joint inflammation, and boost the immune system.

 Just be sure your dog doesn’t swallow more than a spoonful amount during brushing, as too much oil can cause an upset tummy.